 - Open or shorted electrical connections

-For error code P0446, one or more of the below repairs may be needed to solve the underlying issue.
+When it comes to making repairs associated with the P0446 code, one or more of the below repairs may be needed to solve the underlying issue.
 For each possible repair, the estimated cost of repair includes the cost of the relevant parts and the cost of labor required to make the repair.

 - Gas Cap $20-$60

 If you’d like to try to fix code P0446 at home without throwing money at parts, you’ll want to follow the steps below for proper diagnosis.
 Diagnosis can require some specialized equipment beyond what the FIXD Sensor can provide, but this is usually still a beginner-level diagnosis.